SvenMichaelKlose/nipkow/README.md

 have the same speed and we need some way to adjust the minimum pulse length somehow.
 If we calculate the average value of all samples, we get the sample value that lies on the center of our audio wave.
-The timer should have counted down to 64 if the timing was perfect.
+The timer should have counted down to 63 if the timing was perfect.
+The average is calculated by summing up 256 samples and then using just the high byte of the sum.
 If the average timer value is above our desired value, we decrement the longest pulse width or we increment it or we leave it alone when it's right.

-How the average is calculated isn't very obvious since the player isn't initialized properly.
-Since it's self-adjusting it simply doesn't have to be.
-It sums up the last 256 samples in chunks of 128 to let the former averages flow in, so the change would be gradual.

-## Playing video
+## Playing video (UNFINISHED!)

 Video resolution is 16x16 pixels with 16 grades of luminance.
 Audio and video samples are simply interleaved.
 An extra long pulse tells the player